Wilfred Benítez

-Wilfred "Wilfredo" Benítez (born September 12, 1958) is an American-born Puerto Rican former professional boxer and the youngest world champion in the sport's history.
-Earning his first of three career world titles in separate weight divisions at the age of seventeen, he is best remembered as a skilled and aggressive fighter with exceptional defensive abilities, along with his fights with Roberto Durán, Thomas Hearns, and Sugar Ray Leonard.
+Wilfred "Wilfredo" Benítez Rosa (born September 12, 1958), better known as Wilfred Benitez, is a Puerto Rican former professional boxer and the youngest world champion in the sport's history.
+Earning his first of three career world titles in separate weight divisions at the age of seventeen, he is best remembered as a skilled and aggressive fighter.
+He is widely considered one of the greatest defensive boxers of all time.
+He is also remembered for his fights with Roberto Durán, Thomas Hearns, and Sugar Ray Leonard.

 Inducted into the International Boxing Hall of Fame in 1996, he is considered among the best Puerto Rican boxers of all time, sharing the honor with Félix Trinidad, Wilfredo Gómez, Carlos Ortiz, Héctor Camacho, Edwin Rosario and Miguel Cotto.

 Early history

-Benítez turned pro at 15, a young prodigy who was managed by his father Gregorio Benítez, was a member of one of Puerto Rico's boxing families, his brothers Frankie and Gregory Benítez having also been top contenders in the 1970s.
-The Benítez troop was largely directed by their mother, Clara Benítez.
+Benítez turned pro at 15, a young prodigy who was managed by his father Gregorio Benítez, was a member of one of Puerto Rico's boxing families.
+His brothers Frankie and Gregory Benítez were all top contenders in the 1970s.
+The Benítez troop was largely directed by their mother, Clara Benítez (nee.
+Rosa).
 Young Wilfred was nicknamed "The Radar" for his uncanny ability to foresee and dodge his opponent's blows.
-He grew up going to a neighborhood boxing gym in New York, where he learned from watching his brothers and other local, renowned fighters practice their skills.
+He grew up going to a neighborhood boxing gym in New York, where he learned from watching his brothers and other local renowned fighters practice their skills.

-During the early stages of his professional career, Benítez often traveled to the Netherlands Antilles and New York City for fights.
+During the early stages of his professional career, Benítez often traveled to Sint Maarten and New York City for fights.
 He divided his fights between those locations and Puerto Rico.
 The proximity of those two locations to Puerto Rico helped him start to become a household name in the island while building an international following at the same time.
 His speed, combined with punching power and surprising ring maturity for a 16-year-old, were enough to make him a world-ranked boxer by both the WBA and WBC, then boxing's only world-title recognizing organizations.